Simulation of Beam-Beam Effects and Tevatron Experience: Numerical simulations of beam-beam effects

 \subsection{Program features}

-Since the beam-beam code uses the ``weak-strong'' model, it can be very efficiently parallelized.
+Since Lifetrac uses the ``weak-strong'' model, it can be very efficiently parallelized.
 Each processor tracks its own set of particles and the nodes need to communicate very rarely (at the end of each step), just to gather the obtained statistics.
 Hence, the productivity grows almost linearly with the number of nodes.

 There are also two auxiliary GUI codes.
-The first one automates production of the LIFETRAC input files for different bunches from the OptiM machine lattice files.
-The second one is dedicated for browsing the LIFETRAC output files and presenting the simulation results in a text and graphical (histogram) form.
+The first one automates production of the Lifetrac input files for different bunches from the OptiM machine lattice files.
+The second one is dedicated for browsing the Lifetrac output files and presenting the simulation results in a text and graphical (histogram) form.